-NT-1142 PN2RN Holistic Care & RN Transition 2.00 Credits
+NT-1142 PN2RN Holistic Care & RN tran

 This course combines online and classroom learning activities.
 Content focuses on caring relational skills in providing holistic care to people with challenging care situations across the lifespan and care continuum.
 Implementation of the RN scope of practice and nursing process is explored.